 The opposite of uniform motion is non-uniform motion.
 A non-uniform motion is a type of motion during which an object covers an unequal distance in an equal interval of time.
 In other words, when the speed of an object is variable throughout its motion, an object is said to be in non-uniform motion.

-Top 6 Uniform Motion Examples in SIX minutes
+Top 6 Uniform Motion Examples in Daily Life

 If you think, you can’t relate to uniform motion examples in daily life.
 Well, here is your chance to think again…!!!
 These are real-life examples of uniform motion that I will be discussing with you today.